How SEER, MHOS, and Medicare Data Are Linked

-The linkage of the SEER-MHOS data is a collaborative effort of the National Cancer Institute (NCI), the SEER registries, and the Centers for Medicare and Medicaid Services (CMS).
-The linkage of persons in the SEER data to their MHOS data is performed by NCI and CMS and is not the responsibility of investigators seeking to use the data.
+The linkage of the SEER-MHOS data is a collaborative effort of the NCI, the SEER registries, and the Centers for Medicare & Medicaid Services (CMS).
+NCI and CMS establish the linkages between the three data sources (SEER clinical data, Medicare Part D claims, and MHOS survey data); it is not the responsibility of investigators seeking to use the data.
 The linkage process is described below: